isaacnmm/pestpolicy-hugo2XX/content/posts/proof-bed-bug-spray-review/index.md

 and their larvae.
 However, thorough washing, vacuuming, or bed bugs steaming will help ease the smell's strength.
-### 2.�Is Proof[Bed Bug Spray](https://pestpolicy.com/best-bed-bug-spray/)Safe To Breathe?
+### 2.Is Proof[Bed Bug Spray](https://pestpolicy.com/best-bed-bug-spray/)Safe To Breathe?
-Proof 100% is created from�Cold Pressed Neem Oil that's EPA-prooved and equally safe to breathe, even for kids and pets.
+Proof 100% is created fromCold Pressed Neem Oil that's EPA-prooved and equally safe to breathe, even for kids and pets.
 The plant-based active ingredients will not harm the body or the respiratory system of humans and pets if they breath the pesticide.
 ## #4: Proof[Bed Bug Spray](https://pestpolicy.com/bedlam-plus-bed-bug-spray-review/)vs. Other Sprays
-### 1. ProofBed Bug Sprayvs.�Ortho Home Defense Dual-Action
+### 1. ProofBed Bug Sprayvs.Ortho Home Defense Dual-Action
 Review of Ortho Home Defense Dual-Action
 ### 2. Proof Bed Bug Spray vs. Harris Bed Bug Killer
 [Review of Proof Bed Bug Spray](https://pestpolicy.com/proof-bed-bug-spray-review/)